 Ethereum is an open software platform which allows users to build a range of decentralised applications.
 'Ether' is the digital currency used on the Ethereum network.
 Like Bitcoin, Ethereum works via a public blockchain network; while Bitcoin is used to track ownership of currency, the Ethereum blockchain focuses on running the programming code of any decentralized application.
 For more information on Ethereum read here.

-You can trade CFDs on a range of cryptocurrencies, including Bitcoin/USD, Ethereum/USD, Litecoin/USD, Ripple/USD and Dash/USD.
+You can trade CFDs on a range of cryptocurrencies, including Bitcoin/USD, Ethereum/USD, Litecoin/USD and Dash/USD.
 View the full list of cryptocurrencies available to trade here.

 On the iPhone app, tap 'More' at the bottom-right hand corner then tap Cryptocurrencies.
 On the web-based platform, click on 'Cryptocurrencies', available in the product library.